hk-mars/mona-lisp/schedule.md

 	UI interaction design

-	Upgrade the lisp codes (not including the firmware)
+	Upgrade the lisp codes

 	a debugger

+	a 3D game demo

-	a vm
+	a expert system demo

 ## 2019
-Implement monalisp

-## 2019
-Releases monalisp v1.0
+Releases monalisp v1.0 (baby parser)

+## 2020

+test it in 5G superfast network

+a vm (if needed)

+a compiler (if needed)

+more breakthroughs for great products